enaburekhan/Platform-Game/README.md

 ### Controls

-You need a keyboard to control the panda.
+You need a keyboard to control the dude.

 - Press ⬆️ to jump.
 - Press ➡️ to go right.